chubbyerror/ContainerBase/README.md

 There's some useful tools in KdZookeeper.Standard and Kdetcd.Standard ,enjoy it!

 it's a personal project, so it should not be used in production .

+a little benchmark here:

+mvc 100 retuns use 526ms .
+grpc  100 retuns use 359ms .
+thrift  100 retuns use 199ms .
+g+t mix 100 retuns use 316ms .